-Easy to install/non-itch, recycled acoustic & thermal natural fibre insulation.
-Non-toxic and will not cause allergic reactions.
-Behaves as a hydro regulator thanks to its ability to absorb & release water vapour.
+Low carbon recycled acoustic & thermal natural fibre insulation.
+Easy to install/non-itch, non-toxic – will not cause allergic reactions.
+Behaves as a hydro regulator as it can absorb & release water vapour.

 Extremely effective sound-proofing and thermal insulation for both commercial and domestic use.

 85% recycled cotton fibre, easy to install, non-itch and exceeds conventional insulation in performance.

 Short video showing how recycled denim/cotton garments are processed to manufacture Inno-Therm®/Métisse®.

 Download technical information, E-Futures Inno-Therm®/Métisse® carbon footprint report and European testing reports.

 Reach Homes has won two Sheffield business awards where Inno-Therm®/Métisse® was installed.
 See the case study.